starbornone/price-to-work-hours-converter/README.md

 1. **Set Your Hourly Wage**:
    - Click on the extension icon in the Chrome toolbar to open the settings.
-   - Enter your hourly wage and select your global preferred currency from the dropdown.
-This will be used for all calculations unless a specific website currency is detected or chosen.
+   - Enter your hourly wage and select your currency from the dropdown.

 2. **Check Prices**:
    - The extension automatically detects prices on e-commerce websites and converts them into hours of work.
-   - You can also use the floating window to manually recheck the prices by clicking the "Check Prices" button.

 3. **Manual Price Conversion**:
-   - Enter a price in the provided input field in the floating window to calculate how many hours or days of work it represents.
+   - Enter a price in the provided input field to calculate how many hours or days of work it represents.

 4. **Floating Window**:
    - The floating window appears at the top-right of the page, showing prices in terms of hours or days of work.
 You can close or reopen this window at any time.
+You can also drag it around the screen.

 5. **Currency Selection**:
-   - By default, the extension will use your globally set currency (e.g., AUD, USD, EUR).
-   - If the website's currency differs, the extension attempts to detect the currency used on the site.
+   - The extension attempts to detect the currency used on the site.
 You can also manually change the currency for that specific website.

 ## Supported Currencies